“Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything.” – Plato

 My daughter has progressed through the levels in Yousician.
 Generally, a child will move through earlier levels more quickly.
 At later levels, with more complicated songs it takes much more practise to master the songs.
 You do not need every note perfect to move forward, but you need to have achieved a certain level of proficiency in the songs before you can move to the next levels.
 There are a few different songs in each level and there is some choice on which to practise the technique for that level.
 You receive white stars if nearly correct and gold for perfect.
 You can alternatively take a skill test to move to a higher level.

-You can use Yousician for 10 minutes a day for free which gives you a good opportunity to see if it would work for you.
+However, you can use Yousician for 10 minutes a day for free which gives you a good opportunity to see if it would work for you.
 You can really try it out well, and try it out for a long time, before (if) you decide to sign up.
 My daughter was moving to longer practise sessions and when the Black Friday sale came up I bought a year’s subscription, despite my dislike of subscriptions.
+I am glad we used Yousician on the old app, as it was a good teaching tool in our home.
+My daughter was further along when we stopped and could help her brother with songs they were interested in learning.
+She is learning violin and they are learning to play together, on the piano and violin now.
+It is lovely to see them enjoying working and learning together as a shared experience, and really fulfils the hope I had when I started this journey.

 I know Hoffmann Piano and I see it recommended, but it wasn’t for us.
 A friend purchased a subscription which gave her the opportunity to give a friend a subscription and she generously let us try it out.
 I much prefer an app which provides feedback and clarifies that my children have pressed the correct key at the correct time.
 It was too easy for them to click done for the practice part of the lesson without actually having done enough practise to master.